Brow Lift Procedure

 are made regarding the best technique and the incisions placements.

-The severity of the wrinkles and their location will determine what will need to be
+The severity of wrinkles and their location will determine what needs to be

 done to the underlying muscles to achieve the best result.

-There are various approaches to relocating the brow into its proper position.
-The
+There are various approaches to relocating the brow into its proper position, and considerations in selecting the optimum method for you include evaluating the following:

-There are three basic types of brow lifts which relate to the location of the incision.
+There are three basic types of brow lifts, the differentiating factor of each relates to the location of the incision.

 The classic approach is the Coronal Brow Lift in which the incision is above the